Create a Logical Model

 8. Optional: To add an expression or formula attribute to an entity, follow the steps below:

-1. Press the ‘Add Element’ button add, and select ‘Add Expression’.
+1. Press the ‘Add Element’ button Add Element, and select ‘Add Expression’.

 2. In the ‘Add Expression’ dialog box, select the entity to which you want to add an expression, and provide a name for the new expression field.
 Enter the expression using SQL syntax.
 (You can select data fields and operators from the provided lists.)
 Then press OK.